jonathan-odonnell/milestone-project-4/README.md

 - Code for the form input groups is from [Bootstrap](https://getbootstrap.com/docs/5.0/forms/input-group/).
 - Code for making the back to top button appear when the user scrolls is from [Codepen](https://codepen.io/deveb22/pen/QxPmGz).
 - Code for the insertBefore jQuery method is from [jQuery](https://api.jquery.com/insertBefore/#insertBefore-target).
-- Code for the JQuery insertAfter method is from [jQuery](https://api.jquery.com/insertAfter/#insertBefore-target).
+- Code for the jQuery insertAfter method is from [jQuery](https://api.jquery.com/insertAfter/#insertBefore-target).
 - Code for the hero image carousel and the sliders is from [Ken Wheeler](https://kenwheeler.github.io/slick/).
 - Code for accessing a form's model data in a template is from [Stack Overflow](https://stackoverflow.com/questions/3137984/how-to-access-model-data-when-overriding-django-admin-templates) and [Stack Overflow](https://stackoverflow.com/questions/5002182/how-can-i-access-the-model-instance-used-by-a-form-from-a-template).
 - Code for the formset templating is from [Django](https://docs.djangoproject.com/en/3.2/topics/forms/formsets/).